GPII/universal/documentation/LifecycleManager.md

 ## lifecycleManager

-The Lifecycle Manager is responsible for actually configuring the users system via setting shandlers and launch handlers.
+The Lifecycle Manager is responsible for actually configuring the users system via setting handlers and launch handlers.
 It is the only component in the system that keeps state.
 This is done in the "session" member of the lifecycleManager component, and tracks what changes have been done to the system, what the original configuration of the system was and which user is currently logged in.

 #### LifecycleManager Queue